 Some of the venues like Harpo’s, Fort Wayne and The Heidelberg Project are located in dangerous areas, so be sure to go accompanied.

 - Visas - The US is famous for its harsh policy for acquiring a tourist, let alone a resident visa.
 The US embassies usually ask for interviews before granting tourist visas, and tourists usually have to pay up to 160 USD to get a visa.
 If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.

 - Currency - The United States dollar is the official currency in Detroit.
 Credit and debit cards are accepted nearly everywhere, and ATMs are widely available.
 The prices vary but you can plan on spending about 100 dollars per day.

-- Weather - Detroit has continental climate, which means it's subject to rapid change and a variety of weather.
+- Weather - Detroit has a continental climate, which means it's subject to rapid change and a variety of weather.
 Winters are usually snowy and very cold, not to mention windy.
 Spring and fall are normally mild and pleasant but it can get significantly colder during late fall.
 Summer is short and sometimes, during summer, you can expect instances of severe thunderstorms.

-- Airports - Detroit Metropolitan Wayne County Airport, sometimes referred to as Detroit Metro Airport, Metro Airport, or just DTW, is Michigan's busiest airport.
+- Airports - Detroit Metropolitan Wayne County Airport sometimes referred to as Detroit Metro Airport, Metro Airport, or just DTW is Michigan's busiest airport.
 It is one of the largest airline hubs in the entire country.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Detroit, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Detroit, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Detroit Weather Averages (Temperatures)